JustinGuese/datafortress.cloud.hugo/content/deutsch/products/_index.md

 ---
-title: "Alle Produkte"
+title: "All Products"
-subtitle: "Das Betriebssystem für Ihr Unternehmen"
+subtitle: "The Operation System for your Business"
 # meta description
-description: "Das Betriebssystem für Ihr Unternehmen"
+description: "The Operation System for your Business"
 draft: false
 # content section
 section: "products"